Panorama-of-Oia-in-Santorini-Greece-on-Hannah-trip

 • Insurance is essential: I highly recommend adding full coverage insurance to your rental.
 Whether it’s a parking lot ding or a chipped windshield on a mountain road, full protection gives you peace of mind.
 Plus, it’s super affordable through Discover Cars!

 • Pick the right vehicle: Most rentals in Europe are manual, and automatic cars are limited, so book early if that’s what you need.
-Also, a compact car is great for narrow village roads or tight city parking.
-With Discover Cars, it’s super easy to filter for exactly what you need, whether that’s an automatic, a diesel engine, or extra luggage space.
+A compact car is also ideal for narrow roads and tight parking.
+On Discover Cars, you can easily filter for everything you need.

 • Watch for restricted zones: Many cities have low-emission or restricted traffic zones.
 Driving into these without a permit can result in fines, so always check local rules if you’re heading into a city center.